London School of Hygiene & Tropical Medicine: Degrees

 All three Faculties offer a wide range of MSc courses and Research Degrees leading to a University of London degree of DrPH, MPhil and PhD.
 The school also offers a Joint PhD Programme for Global Health in partnership with Nagasaki University.
 Courses are delivered both face-to-face in London and via distance learning in collaboration with the University of London International Programmes.
 The school also offers access to both free and paid short courses, as well as three Professional Diplomas and an executive programme.
 Currently, the university does not offer any undergraduate degrees and is therefore one of the few postgraduate-only institutions around the world.

 Rankings

 Due to the absence of undergraduate degrees, LSHTM is not included in the overall university rankings of QS and Times Higher Education, although some subject-specific rankings are available.

-In the 2021 ARWU Ranking for the subject of Public Health, LSHTM ranked 3rd globally behind only Harvard University and Johns Hopkins University.
+In the 2024 ARWU Ranking for the subject of Public Health, LSHTM ranked 2nd globally behind only Harvard University.

-For the 2022 US News Best Global Universities Rankings, LSHTM ranked 2nd in Public, Environmental and Occupational Health, 4th in Infectious Diseases, and 14th in the world for Social Sciences and Public Health.
-The school also ranked 48th in the world for clinical medicine and 76th for cardiovascular systems, 25th for immunology and 48th for microbiology, contributing to an overall ranking of 130th in the world, 49th in Europe and 13th in the UK.
+For the 2025–2026 US News Best Global Universities Rankings, LSHTM ranked 2nd in Public, Environmental and Occupational Health, 3rd in Infectious Diseases, and 23rd in the world for Social Sciences and Public Health.
+The school also ranked 86th in the world for clinical medicine and 25th for cardiovascular systems, 25th for immunology and 57th for microbiology, contributing to an overall ranking of 118th in the world, 40th in Europe and 12th in the UK.

-In the 2015 CWTS Leiden Ranking, the LSHTM ranked as the top university in Europe for research impact in all fields, ahead of Oxford and Cambridge.
-The school was also ranked 6th overall in the world for impact based on the top 1% of published papers in all fields, after MIT, Harvard, Caltech, Stanford and Berkeley, 3rd in the world for biomedical and health sciences, after only MIT and Caltech, and 5th in the world overall for collaborative research.
-By 2021 the school ranked 27th.